frederic-perez/Cardiac-electrophysiology/glossary.md

 __interstitial__ _adj_ Relating to or situated in the small, narrow spaces between tissues or parts of an organ. _Myocardial interstitial space._
 __ischemia__ _n_ An insufficient supply of blood to an organ, usually due to a blocked artery.
 __isthmus__ _n_ A relatively narrow passage or strip of tissue joining two cavities or parts of an organ.
+__myocardial infarction__ _n_ Destruction of an area of heart muscle as the result of occlusion of a coronary artery.
 __pacemaker__ _n_ __a__ A part of the body, such as the mass of muscle fibers of the sinoatrial node, that sets the pace or rhythm of physiological activity. __b__ Any of several usually miniaturized and surgically implanted electronic devices used to stimulate or regulate contractions of the heart muscle.
 __palpitation__ _n_ A heartbeat that is unusually rapid, strong, or irregular enough to make a person aware of it, usually over 120 beats per minute, as opposed to the normal 60 to 100 per minute.
 __paroxysm__ _n_ A severe attack or a sudden increase in intensity of a disease, usually recurring periodically.
 __paroxysmal__ _adj_ Accompanied by or of the nature of paroxysms. _Paroxysmal versus permanent AF._
+__pathophysiology__ _n_ The study of the effects of disease on physiological processes.
 __placebo procedure__ _n_
 __PR interval__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/PR_interval)
 __pulmonary vein isolation__ _n_ Another name for pulmonary vein ablation, a surgical procedure to treat atrial fibrillation.